Logiqx/gps-wizard/docs/formats/gpx.md

 ### Course and Speed

-GPX 1.0 supports "course" and "speed" but these elements were dropped in GPX 1.1.
+GPX 1.0 supports "course" and "speed" but these elements were dropped in GPX 1.1, released in August 2004.

-They are very useful and unfortunately they cannot be re-constructed from longitude and latitude.
+The course and speed are very useful attributes which unfortunately cannot be re-constructed from longitude and latitude.

-It would seem that the removal of "course" and "speed" in GPX 1.1 was an oversight by Garmin.
+IMHO it would seem that the removal of "course" and "speed" in GPX 1.1 was an oversight by TopoGrafix.

+Garmin re-added support for "course" and "speed" in V2 of the [TrackPointExtension](https://www8.garmin.com/xmlschemas/TrackPointExtensionv2.xsd) schema for use with GPX 1.1.